paulojunqueira/Neural-Network-Studies/README.md

 # Neural Network Studies

-A Repository for Neural Network Projects
+A Repository for Neural Network Projects / Studies

 ## Perceptron
 It was implemented a perceptron code.
 It is available a simple experiment in R and a python version.

-Future updates...
+## Multilayer Perceptron (MLP)
+Added a Basic implementation of a MLP in Python for a synthetic Regression problem

 ## Adaline
+Future...

 ## Radial Basis Function Network (RBF)

-## Multilayer Perceptron (MLP)
+Future...